F1l14/MDS/Range Tree/README.md

 # Tasks:  <br>

-Check if the code can be simpler
+Check if you can use Tsakalidis algorithm to turn the tree to leaf-oriented.

 # How the rangeTree.py works: <br>